-Outstanding Student in Biology Award: Presented each spring to the most outstanding senior majoring in Biology with either a Cell Biology or Organismal Biology emphasis.
+Outstanding Student in Biology Award: Presented each spring to the most outstanding senior majoring in Biology.
 The selection of the awardee is made by the Biology faculty based on scholarship, integrity, professionalism, and potential for success in the field of biology.

-Outstanding Student in Business Computer Information Systems Award: Presented annually to a Business Computer Information Systems senior that has demonstrated exceptional leadership, scholarship, integrity, and potential for becoming a distinguished leader in his/her profession.
+Outstanding Student in Business Computer Information Systems Award: Presented annually to a Business Computer Information Systems senior who has demonstrated exceptional leadership, scholarship, integrity, and potential for becoming a distinguished leader in his/her profession.
 High academic performance and successful practical work performance are major considerations in recipient selection.